 RSHE, including biological aspects of RSE, are taught within our personal, social, health and economic (PSHEE) education curriculum.
-Links to RSHE are also made within our science curriculum.
+In year 5, additional biological aspects of RSE are taught within the science curriculum.
+Other aspects of RSE are also taught within our RE curriculum.

-At Wrockwardine Wood CE Junior School, our Relationships Education focuses on teaching the fundamental building blocks and characteristics of positive relationships including:
+At Wrockwardine Wood CE Junior School, our Relationships education focuses on teaching the fundamental building blocks and characteristics of positive relationships including:

 - Families and people who care for me

 - Caring friendships

 - Respectful relationships

 - Online relationships

-Being safe
+- Being safe